guettli/missing-internet-specs/README.md

-# missing-internet-specs
-Missing Internet Specifications
+# Missing Internet Specifications

 Here is a list of ideas.
 Each idea is about a internet standard that I am missing.

+For things which would require an agreement/specification see Missing Internet Specs.

 > The Internet is not a network of computers.
 It is a network of people.
 That is its real strength.

+For a list ofhings which could be solved in a particular application see [Not Solved Yet](https://github.com/guettli/not-solved-yet)

 ## Feedback